8 Simple Ways To Improve Your Financial Literacy

 There are a lot of books about financial literacy available in the market that you can choose from.

-Though many books on the subject were written by foreign authors, like Rich Dad, Poor Dad by Robert Kiyosaki, I Will Teach You To Be Rich by Ramit Sethi, or The Total Money Makeover by Dave Ramsey, there are also books that Filipino authors write.
+Though foreign authors wrote popular books on the subject, like Rich Dad, Poor Dad by Robert Kiyosaki, I Will Teach You To Be Rich by Ramit Sethi, or The Total Money Makeover by Dave Ramsey.
+There are also books that Filipino authors write.

 2. Read blogs and websites.

-Suppose you think that books are intimidating or boring.
-In that case, you might be interested in reading personal finance blogs available with a click of a mouse.
+If you think that books are intimidating or boring, you might be interested in reading personal finance blogs available with a mouse click or through your phone.

 Aside from my own blog, Rat Race Running, you may also check Ready to be Rich, MoneySense, The Thrifty Pinay, and more.

-It would be best if you also read about the latest financial sector trends.
-But before that, you must first have a firm grasp of the basics.
+It would be best to read about the latest financial sector trends.
+But before that, you must have a firm grasp of the basics.

 Please check out my posts about personal finance here.